-For well over 130 years, the automobile has steadily remained one of the greatest inventions our society has ever created.
-Sadly, this invention has come with a horrific amount of accidents, which has left a major impact on the United States economy in several different ways.
-However, modern technology has made very low accident rates a realistic goal for the future, but what should you do if you do end up in a car accident?
+For more than 130 years, the automobile has remained one of the greatest inventions our society has ever created.
+Sadly, this invention has also come with a horrific number of accidents, which have left a major impact on the United States economy in several different ways.
+Modern technology has made very low accident rates a realistic goal for the future, but what should you do if you do end up in a car accident?
 Let’s dig deeper into the economic and societal impact of car accidents and how you can handle your accident claim.

 The High Costs of Car Accidents